October 20, 2017

 I Want to Sell My Dental Practice But Am Not Ready to Retire

-If you have thought to yourself, “I want to sell my dental practice, but I’m not ready to retire”, you are not alone!
-This is a fairly common situation and as long as clear lines are established, it can be a great situation.
+If you have thought to yourself, “I want to sell my dental practice, but I’m not ready to retire,” you are not alone.
+This is a fairly common situation, and as long as clear lines are established, it can be a great situation.
+Here are some options.

 - Buy-in to buy-out

 - Become an associate and work for the buying doctor

 - Some doctors love practicing dentistry but don’t necessarily like the managerial aspect of owning a practice.
 In this case, it is best for the selling doctor to stay on as an employee/associate.
-You have a few options in this scenario: You can work for the new dentist at your original location, you can sell to a DSO and continue practicing at your original location, or you can find a new practice (privately or corporately owned) at an existing location and associate there.
+You have a few options in this scenario: You can work for the new dentist at your original location, sell to a dental service organization (DSO) and continue practicing at your original location, or you can find a new practice (privately or corporately owned) at an existing location and become an associate there.

 If you sell your practice but want to continue working at another location, it has to be far enough away that you can’t take your patients with you (a non-compete will have to be in place).
 What’s more, the practice has to be both large and profitable enough to support you and the incoming doctor financially.
 Either way, clear terms need to be established within the operational agreement.
 This may limit any potential confusion among both doctors and the staff.

 When is the right time to sell?

-There really is no “right” time to sell a dental practice.
-But, you should set the sale of your practice as a carefully planned event.
+There really is no “right” time to sell a dental practice, but you should set the sale of your practice as a carefully planned event.
 If you wait too long, and a personal crisis affects the sale, the sale could become more difficult and less profitable.
-Here at Professional Transition Strategies, we recommend selling when the practice is at its peak value.
+Here at Professional Transition Strategies (PTS), we recommend selling when the practice is at its peak value.